Eric Lipton: Career and awards

 Prior to working for The New York Times, he spent five years each at The Washington Post, the Hartford Courant, and the first two years of his newspaper career at the Valley News in Lebanon, New Hampshire.
 Lipton is a 1987 graduate of the University of Vermont where he received a BA in philosophy and history as well as working at The Vermont Cynic.

-In 2018, he and a group of other New York Times reporters won the John B. Oakes Award for Environmental Reporting from Columbia University for a series of stories about the Trump administration's effort to rollback environmental protections.
+In 2025, he was part of a team of reporters investigating President Trump, his family and senior aides, and ways in which they had enriched themselves as Mr. Trump and his White House team took government actions that benefitted companies owned by their families.
+The stories examined World Liberty Financial, the crypto company, as well as the $2 billion infusion crypto into World Liberty by the United Arab Emirates, which took place at the same time as Mr. Trump was negotiating a deal to give UAE access to advance artificial intelligence chips.
+These stories were part of a package that won the 2026 Pulitzer Prize for investigative reporting and the Polk Award for national reporting.
+The Pulitzer judges cited The Times for "for deeply reported stories that exposed how President Trump has shattered constraints on conflicts of interest and exploited the moneymaking opportunities that come with power, enriching his family and allies."

-In 2017, he was part of a team of 11 reporters at The Times awarded the Pulitzer Prize for International Reporting for its coverage on Russia's covert projection of power, including the story examining Russian interference in the 2016 presidential election.
+In 2017, he was part of a team of reporters at The Times awarded the Pulitzer Prize for International Reporting for its coverage on Russia's covert projection of power, including the story entitled "The Perfect Weapon: How Russian Cyberpower Invaded the U.S." examining Russian interference in the 2016 presidential election.

-In 2015, he won the Pulitzer Prize for Investigative Journalism for a series of stories about lobbying of state attorneys general and Congress.
+In 2015, he won the Pulitzer Prize for Investigative Reporting for a series of stories about lobbying of state attorneys general and Congress.
 That series of stories also was awarded the 2015 prize for large circulation newspapers by Investigative Reporters and Editors.
-And he was among a group of reporters that earned the 2015 Gerald Loeb Award for Beat Reporting.
+He was also among a group of reporters that earned the 2015 Gerald Loeb Award for Beat Reporting.